Information bounds production in replicator systems: Introduction

 \section{Introduction}

-Organisms acquire and use information about their environments in order to maintain and propagate themselves.
+In the presence of environmental fluctuations, organisms acquire and use information about their environments in order to maintain and propagate themselves.
 In this sense, living systems are strikingly different from most nonliving systems, which may exhibit statistical correlations with their environments but do not use such correlations for functional purposes.
-The ability to use information in a functional manner has been termed `semantic'~\cite{kolchinsky2018semantic,sowinski2023semantic,ruzzante2023synthetic,godfrey-smithBiologicalInformation2007,sowinski2024information,Sowinski2024eDW}, `meaningful'~\cite{nehaniv2002meaningful,koonin2016meaning}, or simply `functional information'~\cite{collier2008information,hazen2007functional} in the literature.
-Until now, this ability has been mostly considered in the context of modern organisms, which have sophisticated genetic~\cite{adami2002complexity,koonin2016meaning} and sensory~\cite{tu2013quantitative,palmer2015predictive,tkavcik2016information,mattingly2021escherichia} information-processing systems.
-Nonetheless, it is possible that functional information appeared early in the origin of life~\cite{egbert2023behaviour}, and that it played an important role in facilitating other important transitions in abiogenesis~\cite{szathmary1995major,jeancolas2020thresholds}.
+The ability to use information in a functional manner has been termed `semantic'~\cite{kolchinsky2018semantic,sowinski2023semantic,ruzzante2023synthetic,godfrey-smithBiologicalInformation2007,sowinski2024information,Sowinski2024eDW}, `meaningful'~\cite{nehaniv2002meaningful,koonin2016meaning}, and `functional information'~\cite{collier2008information,hazen2007functional} in the literature. \newstuff{Simply put, functional information refers to statistical correlations that are necessary for a system to achieve functional outcomes~\cite{hazen2007functional,kolchinsky2018semantic}.}

-Here, we investigate a minimal system that can acquire and use information in a functional way.
-We focus on systems of simple (possibly molecular) replicators in a flow reactor.
-Such replicators have long been studied in the theoretical literature on the origin of life~\cite{eigen1971selforganization,schuster1983replicator,iwasa1988free,von1993minimal,karev2010replicator,baum2023ecology,kolchinsky2024thermodynamics,despons2024structural}, and nowadays they are routinely realized in chemical laboratories studying protobiological and synthetic self-replication~\cite{von1986self,lee1996self,lincoln2009self,corbett2006dynamic,adamski2020self,vela2022collective,bandela2021primitive,mizuuchi2022evolutionary}.
-In our setup, the replicators are exposed to a fluctuating environment, reflecting either variability across an ensemble of systems or temporal fluctuations experienced by a single system.
-In practice, temporal fluctuations may represent cycles of dry/wet conditions, day/night, seasons, etc., nowadays argued to have played a key role in the origin of life~\cite{damer2020hot,ianeselli2023physical}.
-Similar systems are also studied using modern organisms in the field of microbial ecology~\cite{stephanopoulos1979growth,hsu1980competition,cushing1980two,pavlou1990coexistence,smithTheoryChemostatDynamics1995}.
+Until now, functional information has been mostly considered in the context of modern organisms, which have sophisticated genetic~\cite{adami2002complexity,koonin2016meaning} and sensory~\cite{tu2013quantitative,palmer2015predictive,tkavcik2016information,mattingly2021escherichia} systems for acquiring and processing information.
+However, it is possible that functional information was already present in minimal prebiotic replicators~\cite{egbert2023behaviour}, given that environmental fluctuations (dry/wet cycles, seasons, diurnal oscillations, etc.) are thought to play a key role in the origin of life~\cite{damer2020hot,ianeselli2023physical}.